 The Best Lobster Grilled Cheese

-1 lb. pre-cooked fresh lobster meat, tails, claws, and knuckle meat
+- 1 lb. pre-cooked fresh lobster meat, tails, claws, and knuckles

-- For an even more decedent lobster grilled-sandwich experience, try adding chopped bacon and tomato to this sandwich.
+- For an even more decadent lobster grilled cheese sandwich experience, try adding chopped bacon and tomato to this sandwich.

 - Try changing up the cheese.
 Instead of sharp white cheddar, try Havarti or Jack cheese.

 - Mix up the bread: Make this sandwich the same as in the above recipe, but substitute a brioche roll, croissant, or even sourdough bread.